gchchung/TeloSearchLR/README.md

 ![image](https://github.com/user-attachments/assets/fb1650a3-1274-4414-b881-cde8ca0aaf75)

 After this initial search, TeloSearchLR ranks the discovered motifs by their total occupancy: the number of bases they occupy in the first and last *t* bps.
-The motifs are counted together if they are reverse complements (eg. ATTG, GAAT), or if they are cyclical permutations (eg. ATGC, TGCA, GCAT, CATG).
+The motifs are counted together if they are reverse complements (eg. ATTG, CAAT), or if they are cyclical permutations (eg. ATGC, TGCA, GCAT, CATG).

 ![image](https://github.com/user-attachments/assets/616b915b-34ca-4598-8e4f-2f5baa38e6be)